istio/istio.io/content/en/docs/ambient/architecture/index.md

 ### Waypoint routing

 A waypoint exclusively receives HBONE requests.
-Upon receiving a request, the waypoint will ensure it is targeting either a `Pod` that it manages or a `Service` that contains a `Pod` it manages.
+Upon receiving a request, the waypoint will ensure that the traffic is for a `Pod` or `Service` which uses it.

-For either type of request, the waypoint will enforce L7 policies (such as `AuthorizationPolicy`, `RequestAuthentication`, `WasmPlugin`, `Telemetry`, etc) before forwarding.
+Having accepted the traffic, the waypoint will then enforce L7 policies (such as `AuthorizationPolicy`, `RequestAuthentication`, `WasmPlugin`, `Telemetry`, etc) before forwarding.

 For direct requests to a `Pod`, the requests are simply forwarded directly after policy is applied.